bregman-arie/infraform/README.md

  - file1
  - file2
  - directory1
+vars:        # variables which will be used for executing the scenario
+  x: 2
+  y: 'value'
 ```

 Infraform provides you with a couple of built-in scenarios you can list with `ifr list`<br>